bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, 54.32 converted & rounded to 3 decimal places"
   alt="Test, 54.32 converted & rounded to 3 decimal places." />
 </p>
-<p>Now let's see what that gives us.
+<p>Now let&apos;s see what that gives us.
 We come back here now if I try to convert
-this 54.32, and you could see that it's cropping it off here after two decimal places here really wanted more decimal places than that.</p>
+this 54.32, and you could see that it&apos;s cropping it off here after two decimal places here really wanted more decimal places than that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 610. round to 3 decimal using tofixed (338) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image610.png"
   style="width:50%"
+  title="Use toFixed(3) to round to 3 decimal places"
   alt="Use toFixed(3) to round to 3 decimal places." />
 </p>
-The other thing you can do that's easier, a little bit easier than this is to use, something called toFixed.
-It's a method called toFixed so I could say conversion and put toFixed and three in there and that will make sure I get surrounded to three decimal points.
+The other thing you can do that&apos;s easier, a little bit easier than this is to use, something called toFixed.
+It&apos;s a method called toFixed so I could say conversion and put toFixed and three in there and that will make sure I get surrounded to three decimal points.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->